 Gutters have a very important job to do, collect rainwater from your terraces, and transport them to your drainage system.
 Leave it to them and they do a great job.
 However, your gutters don’t always perform efficiently.
 Clogged gutters are something we are all aware of and can be a big problem.

 Drainage problems can happen for many reasons and a clogged gutter can become an expensive thing to handle.
 However, if you take the proper precautions you can prevent this in advance.

-In this article, we give you some tips on how to be in control of your gutters condition and avoid trouble down the track.
+In this article, we give you some tips on how to be in control of the condition of your gutters and avoid trouble down the track.

 Understanding The Reasons for Clogging

-In order to prevent gutters from clogging, you need to be aware of what causes clogging.
-Here are someto keep in mind:
+To prevent gutters from clogging, you need to be aware of what causes clogging.
+Here are some to keep in mind:

 - When you have trees, you have to be ready to cope with the shedding of leaves and twigs.
 These leaves and twigs can clog your gutters.

 - Birds and insects can cause problems in the gutters too.
 Either dead bugs or beehives, bird droppings, and nests are all clogging risks.